ICP-Hacker-House/ICP_Hacker_House_Bali/README.md

 The Internet Computer is a unique platform to build cross-chain dapps.
-In the workshops, you’ll get introduced to threshold ECDSA, the Bitcoin integration, ckBTC, HTTPS outcalls, and the [IC-ETH-Starter] template as an example.
+In the workshops, you’ll get introduced to threshold ECDSA, the Bitcoin integration, ckBTC , HTTPS outcalls to other chains, and the [IC-ETH-Starter] template as an example.

 In this track, you are challenged to use one or more of these powerful building blocks to create a novel application.
 In the following, we have listed some projects you could tackle.

+* Use ckBTC, ckETH, ckUSDC, ...
+* Use EVM RPC canister
+* Use HTTPS outcalls to other chains

 ##### Prizes